tsj7ww/archive/README.md

 - Description: Economics research analysis and paper for seminar around efficacy of public policy initiatives.
 - Language: STATA
 ### Weldon Cooper Center - Solar Energy Plant Map
-- Description: HOLD
+- Description: Used geospatial data to create a map of current and planned solar power plants for summer internship.
 - Language: R
 ### Weldon Cooper Center - Microproduction Graphs
-- Description: HOLD
+- Description: Used US Bureau of Labor Statistics to create graphs on the growth of the Microproduction industry for summer internship.
 - Language: R
 ### Distinguished Majors Program - Senior Thesis
-- Description: HOLD
+- Description: Performed linear and probabilistic regression analysis on the impact on the Hyde Amendment on future outcomes.
 - Language: R, LaTeX

 ### Web
 ##### Personal Website v1
-- First attempt at creating a static website hosted on GitHub and created using Jekyll.
+- Description: First attempt at creating a static website hosted on GitHub and created using Jekyll.
+- Technology: HTML, CSS, JavaScript, GitHub, Jekyll

 ### ETL
 - N/A - relatively new to ETL at the moment.